 My baby will retire one day, and by starting young, she’ll maximise the benefits of both compound returns and time—my two favourite things!

 Save for future needs

 If you’re a parent, you may remember the cost of preparing for your first child—of wandering around the baby stores and realising that you could spend as much on a baby buggy as you could on a car!
 The costs can really mount up, especially once they start school.

-Early on, I opened a savings account in my name for my daughter’s future needs.
-I put just $10 aside each week.
-Over the years, the account has built up and has been dipped into many, many times to pay for child-related expenses such as school uniforms, school books, school camps, or school tech.
+Early on, I opened a savings account for my daughter’s future needs.
+I put a small amount aside each week.
+Over the years, the account has built up and has been dipped into many, many times to pay for child-related expenses such as school uniforms, books, camps, or tech.
 These costs will always come up, so it pays to start planning for them really early to avoid putting stress on your household budget.

-The final ‘big’ thing I set up was an investment in her name into a broad-based index fund of $50 a month—a fund that has quietly grown over the years.
-The intention of this fund is to pay for (or at least offset) the things my daughter may do once she finishes her secondary schooling:
+The final ‘big’ thing I set up was an investment portfolio in her name—which I contribute to each month, and has quietly grown over the years.
+The intention is to pay for (or at least offset) the things my daughter may do once she finishes her secondary schooling:

 Starting a business

 I honestly have no idea what she might want to do, but I consider my input into this portfolio as a ‘head start’ on those big expenses that all young adults face.
 Once again, when she starts to earn her own income, I’ll stop contributing and she’ll start managing the portfolio herself.